-6 Legislative text BACK TO TABLE OF CONTENTS
+BACK TO TABLE OF CONTENTS

-Article 22 - Requirements relating to transparency

-(ii) a change in the structural features that can materially impact the performance of the securitisati ion;
+(ii) a change in the structural features that can materially impact the performance of the securitisation;

-STS criteria

 96. (ii) a change in the structural features that can materially impact the performance of the securitisation;

-Verified?
-Yes

-PCS Comment PCS Co
+PCS Comment PCS Comment

 See point 95 above.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 EBA Final non-ABCP STS Guidelines